Snehasis Addy

 Amherst, MA, 01003

 Hi all! 👋 I’m Snehasis, a second-year PhD student at the University of Massachusetts-Amherst.
 I work in the Laboratory for Advanced System Software working with Prof. Prashant Shenoy and Prof. VP Nguyen.
-My interests broadly lie in the area of Neuromorphic Wearable Technology, with a focus on applications such as Audio Sensing, Health Sensing, Internet of Things, and Ubiquitous Computing.
-My current research looks into developing neuromorphic-based sensing systems to advance wearable health monitoring technologies.
+My interests broadly lie in the area of Embedded AI in Neuromorphic Wearable Systems, with a focus on applications such as Energy efficient sensing, Health Sensing, Internet of Things, and Ubiquitous Computing.
+My current research focuses on building energy-efficient, always-on smart wearable systems by combining neuromorphic sensing with LLM inference on low-power IoT devices.

 As far as my background goes, I hold a thesis-based M.Sc. degree from the University of Calgary, where I studied coding theory and implemented new error-correction codes for Quantum Key Distribution (QKD), focusing particularly on polar codes (you can find my thesis here).
 Prior to that, I graduated from IIT Dhanbad in 2021, receiving a B.Tech. in ECE.